 What do my warning lights mean?

 Warning lights vary from car to car, and you'll be able to find out more in your handbook.
 To save you spending an afternoon reading through all of your manual, here’s a few important ones:

-If this comes on, it means you've got a problem with your battery charging system.
+If this comes on, it means you could have a problem with your battery charging system.
 You should get off the road as soon as you can, switch off your engine and call a garage for help.

 This comes on when you need to top up your oil.
 If it lights up and your oil level's fine, take it to a garage to get it check out.
 You can check your oil levels on your on-board computer on modern cars.

 If this stays on after you release the handbrake, there might be a problem with the system or electrics.
 Get a garage to check.

 If this light stays on after you've started the car, or comes on when the engine is running, there's a problem with your engine management system.
 Get help as soon as possible.